newrelic/newrelic-ios-agent-spm/README.md

 * choose Installation from the Settings section in the left nav, and
 * download the New Relic agent for your platform and follow the instructions.

-## Support

-New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
-Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.
-You can find this project's topic/threads here:

->Add the url for the support thread here: discuss.newrelic.com

 **A note about vulnerabilities**

 As noted in our [security policy](../../security/policy), New Relic is committed to the privacy and security of our customers and their data.
 We believe that providing coordinated disclosure by security researchers and engaging with the security community are important means to achieve our security goals.

 If you believe you have found a security vulnerability in this project or any of New Relic's products or websites, we welcome and greatly appreciate you reporting it to New Relic through [HackerOne](https://hackerone.com/newrelic).

-## License
-[Project Name] is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
->[If applicable: The [project name] also uses source code from third-party libraries.
-You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.]